 Not too long ago, the essay portion of the SAT was mandatory, but now—like the ACT—it’s optional.
-Some students are hesitant to take the writing tests—it’s additional time, effort, and money, so why bother?
+Some students are hesitant to take the writing tests—it’s additional time, effort, and money, so why bother with an optional writing test?
 Well, there are many benefits you can earn if you do well!

 Believe it or not, certain colleges actually require for students to submit their ACT / SAT scores with the writing test included.
 Different schools require different things and may not ask for it, but it could be a good idea to cover your bases and take the writing test just to ensure you have it if required.